vahanhov/geneticalgorithm2/README.md

 model.run(no_plot = False, start_generation={'variables':samples, 'scores': None})
 # it's not necessary to evaluate scores before
-# but u can do it if u have evaluated scores and don't wanna repeat calcucations
+# but u can do it if u have evaluated scores and don't wanna repeat calculations